 To speak with someone about choosing a family doctor,

 Choosing a primary care provider: Who's right for you?

-When you choose a primary care provider, you are choosing someone who will get to know you in order to guide your overall medical care.
+When you choose a primary care provider/physician, you are choosing someone who will get to know you in order to guide your overall medical care.

 The primary care provider who's right for you is someone with whom you can discuss anything that could affect your health – from family history, to your lifestyle, habits and beliefs.

-Choose a primary care provider when all is well.
+Choose your primary care doctor when all is well.
 That way when all is not well, you won't have to make a hasty decision about your medical care.
 And because your primary care provider knows you, he or she can help you stay healthy.

 When choosing a primary care provider, consider: